top of page

 Perimenopause and Weight Loss Myths

 Have you heard that carbs are bad, that if you want to lose weight, you can’t have your favourite foods anymore, or that you have to skip meals.
-In this episode, I’ll discuss some common myths, that we’ve all heard before, that could be actually be standing in the way of your progress and sabotaging your weight loss.
-So let’s get started.
+If you're a woman in your 40s or 50s trying to lose weight, you've likely encountered at least a few of these perimenopause and weight loss myths, and they may be exactly what's getting in your way.

 Yes, many women find that they gain weight during menopause but it’s not something that happens overnight.
 The weight may have been slowly increasing over the years.
 We tend to slow down and move less as we get older, but still tend to eat the same amount of food.
 With menopausal hormone fluctuations and mood changes, we may also feel more cravings and turn to comfort food more often.
 During menopause we also tend to experience a change in body composition to having less muscle and more body fat, as well as a change in our fat distribution, or where we store the bodyfat (to around the midsection).
 I’ve personally experienced this – I always tended to carry my extra weight around my thighs but at some point in my forties, I started noticing that I have a tendency now for any extra weight to go straight to my belly.
 But menopause does not necessarily cause that weight gain – it’s more to do with that decrease in movement, muscle loss, and a change in fat distribution – and actually women and men gain approximately the same rate of fat in their forties and fifties.